 Making the most of family time is something that falls by the wayside as you get older.
-Pre-teens and teenagers want to avoid all family events, younger children enjoy the time spent with their superhero parents, and adult children are struggling to balance their life outside the home with life inside the home.
+Pre-teens and teenagers want to avoid all family events, sometimes I just think they want to play games and check out these Hackers tips so they can beat the level they are on (that’s all they seem to care about anyway), younger children enjoy the time spent with their superhero parents, and adult children are struggling to balance their life outside the home with life inside the home.
 When you’re looking to reconnect as a family consider bringing back a classic: Family Game Night!

 As a child, I remember watching an episode of I Love Lucy where Lucy, Ricky, Ethel, and Fred got together to play a game of Bridge.
 A card game that even as I type this I have no idea how to play.
+Now that the Internet exists, there are even sites like GameHubHQ that will even tell you what board game is good and which to avoid in their reviews!
+It’s never been easier to play board games.
 But, the idea of friends and family getting together to enjoy a competitive game together seemed fun.
 Growing up there were many other opportunities for me to see family game night highlighted on my favorite cartoons and sitcoms.
 It was an event that I begged my parents to have weekly, but when every adult seemed to work 24/7, I was lucky to get the occasional game of Connect 4 in before bedtime.
 Hours were rarely devoted to Monopoly, and I don’t quite remember if I’ve ever played Chutes and Ladders.
 But, I played Trouble and Rummy a lot with my grandparents.
 They’re who I’ll refer to as the Original (Board) Gamers.
 Even today they still spend their evenings playing cards or an exciting game of Yahtzee.
 Many families have lost or never experienced family game night.
 I know that we have, but thanks to my tabletop game-loving husband, I can rest assured that we’ll be playing some kind of board game any time that I like.

 Naming off a handful of recognized games would be too easy and too boring to suggest for your family game night.
 So, we decided to feature a hot new board game from Far Off Games – Xia: Legends of a Drift System.
 If you’re a space nerd (yes, that means you Star Wars and Firefly fans), then this is the game for you.
 Admittedly, I’m not at all into aliens, which sometimes projects onto anything space related.
 Needless to say, I was apprehensive about playing this game, but Shane convinced me that his life would not be complete without having the opportunity to play Xia.
 Thank you Far Off Games for providing our review copy and completing my husband’s life!